Authentication

 The token is a 32-byte cryptographic random encoded with base64.RawURLEncoding (URL-safe alphabet, no padding) — characters come from [A-Za-z0-9-_].

-Once rotated, the previous key is immediately invalid.
+Once rotated, the account’s previous key is immediately invalid.
 Every subsequent gated request must use the new key (or a still-valid cookie session).

 Using the key